Tobias Kratzer .... Director

 Egils Silins ...
 Don Fernando

-I found access to Beethoven's Fidelio from the Royal Opera Covent Garden.
-This was supposed to include Jonas Kaufmann, but he dropped out, as usual.
-I am feeling I need to discuss him, but not here.
+I found access to Beethoven's Fidelio from the Royal Opera Covent Garden in March of this this year.
+Look on Opera on Video.
+This was supposed to include Jonas Kaufmann, but he dropped out.
+This was early in the pandemic and he caught it.
 Remember, I first saw him in Fidelio in Zurich.

 For me the saddest thing about the pandemic is the absence of all the planned Fidelios.
 It's one of my favorite operas.
 Die Liebe wirt's erreichen.
 I love it because he loved it.
 You can feel it.
 Beethoven would never have spent so much time on something if he didn't love it.
 It's a new style of opera with heavier voices.
 Die Liebe wirt's erreichen.